SGWilliams/GAPProduction/README.md

 * ConnectToDB() - Provides a cursor within and a connection to the database.

 ## Citations
-Functions that facilitate management and addition of citations to the GAP databases
+Functions that facilitate management and addition of citations to the GAP databases.

 * CitationExists() - Looks for a citation in the database.
-Matches would unlikely be exact, so the function uses a regular expression to match the citation to the database and prints protential matches.
+Matches would unlikely be exact, so the function uses a wildcard expression to match the citation to the database and prints protential matches.
 * Availability() - Check if a reference code is available for use.
 * BuildStrRefCode() - Build a reference code (strRefCode) from a reference string.
 * AddReference() - Add a reference to the database if the reference code doesn't exit.